cnr-isti-vclab/vclib/docs/pages/1_get_started.md

 ## CMake Configuration {#cmake_config}

-To include VCLib in your CMake project, you'll first need to place the VCLib directory inside your project directory.
+To include VCLib in your CMake project, first copy the VCLib directory into your project directory.
 Then, in your `CMakeLists.txt`:

 ```cmake
 add_subdirectory(vclib)